0xSs0rZ/0xSs0rZ.github.io/_posts/2019-08-22-picoCTF-General-Skills-Write-Ups.md

 ## what base is this?

+{: .box-note}
-{: .box-note}To be successful on your mission, you must be able read data represented in different ways, such as hexadecimal or binary.
+To be successful on your mission, you must be able read data represented in different ways, such as hexadecimal or binary.
 Can you get the flag from this program to prove you are ready?
 Connect with nc 2018shell.picoctf.com 15853.

 **Tools:**